WebDevusama/Land_Scape_properties/README.md

 # 🚀 MERN Stack Application
-A **modern, scalable, and production-ready MERN Stack application** built using **MongoDB, Express.js, React.js, and Node.js**.
-This project follows **industry best practices**, clean architecture, and a **recruiter-friendly code structure**, making it ideal for portfolios, startups, and real-world use cases.
+A **modern, scalable, and production-ready MERN Stack application Real estate application ** built using **MongoDB, Express.js, React.js, and Node.js**.
+This project follows **industry best practices**, clean architecture, and a ** recruiter-friendly code structure **, making it ideal for portfolios, startups, and real-world use cases.

 ---